BrayanOFC-Li/baileysx/README.md

 </div>

-<div align='center'>Baileys is a WebSockets-based TypeScript library for interacting with the WhatsApp Web API.</div>
+<div align='center'>baileysx is a WebSockets-based TypeScript library for interacting with the WhatsApp Web API.</div>

 # Important Note
 This is a temporally README, the new guide is at development and will be fully released when it's finished.